Monday, December 25, 2023

 In this article, we will know the importance of ECO, how the exam rates your performance and dissect the PMI Exam Reports.
 Going forward, I’ll be using scores from varieties of PMI exams, including PMPs because I’ve seen hundreds of them personally.
 This is also important to know for you as an exam taker.

-In all my PMI exam related books and/or courses, includiing Agile, I’ve consistently emphasized on the Exam Content Outline (ECO), on which every PMI exam is based upon.
-For example, the PMP Exam contract to popular belief is not based on the Project Management Body of Knowledge (PMBOK) Guide, but on the ECO!
+In all my PMI exam related books and/or courses, including Agile, I’ve consistently emphasized on the Exam Content Outline (ECO), on which every PMI exam is based upon.
+For example, the PMP Exam as popularly believed is actually not based on the Project Management Body of Knowledge (PMBOK) Guide, but on the ECO!
 The RMP Exam is also not based on the Standard for Risk Management in Portfolios, Programs and Projects, but again on the ECO for the RMP Exam.
-Similarly, it’s applicable to all other exams.
+Similarly, it’s applicable to all other exams such as PfMP or others.

 Importance of the ECO